gliviu/hyperclick-robot-framework/README.md

 Hold Ctrl while hovering the mouse or use 'ctrl-alt-enter' (windows & linux) to highlight keywords and open the definition.
 Check out  [Hyperclick](https://atom.io/packages/hyperclick) for more information.

+This package depends on [autocomplete-robot-framework](https://atom.io/packages/autocomplete-robot-framework) for keyword informatio.
+Various settings can be toggled in that package.

+One important configuration that affects go to definition is 'exclude directories'.
+Sometimes one keyword may be found in more than one robot resource resulting in hyperclick showing multiple sources.
+Excluding directories can be controlled from [autocomplete-robot-framework](https://atom.io/packages/autocomplete-robot-framework) settings.

 Known issue -  dot notation (ie. Library.keyword) is not currently supported.